sandra-marr/P2_All-About-That-Art/README.md

 ## **Description**
 -------------
-_All About That Art_ was built with the idea of wanting to create a virtual art community.
+_All About That Art_ was built with the idea of creating a virtual art community.
 Our mission is to inspire individuals to create.
-We believe in art as therapy and it's benefits.
-We believe in promoting art and creating a safe place for artist and viewers.
-Users will now have a community to share art and connect with others who are 'all about that art'.
+We believe in art as therapy, promoting art and creating a safe place for artist and viewers.
+Users will now have a community to share art and connect with others who are _all about that art_.

+Users will be able to create profiles, as an _Artist_ or an _Art Viewer_.
+Users will be able to view, comment, and learn about different artist.
+Users will also have access to our top picks to see art in person.

  ## **How to Use**
  ---------------
-- The user can either start off by selecting a recipe from the different categories displayed on the left-hand side or search for a brewery through the modal that appears by pressing on the  "**FIND A BREWERY**" button.
+- The user would start on the homepage where they will be able navigate the site to view artist,  "**FIND A BREWERY**" button.
    **_It's up to the user to decide that!_** 😉

 ![Screenshot of entire screen](./assets/images/fullScreen.png)